-The acoustic fence will screen the generating installation completely, and, if required, will itself be painted in Moss Green.
+The acoustic fence will enclose the generating installation completely.

 7.2 Emissions:

 The proposed development will use the latest gas engine technology.
 The engines will be certified to be compliant with the US EPA Tier 3/4 requirements the most stringent in the world.